EU Licensed4.8/5

 Contraindications

-- Hypersensitivity to donepezil hydrochloride, piperidine derivatives, or any excipient
+Donepezil is contraindicated in patients with known hypersensitivity to donepezil hydrochloride, piperidine derivatives, or any of the excipients.

 Frequently Asked Questions

-How long does it take for donepezil to show any benefit in Alzheimer's disease?
+How long does donepezil take to show benefit?

 Dr. Ross Elledge